openstack/openstack-manuals/doc/doc-contrib-guide/source/doc-bugs.rst

   security-doc repository.

 * `openstack-doc-tools <https://bugs.launchpad.net/openstack-doc-tools>`_ is
-  used for the doc-tools and openstackdocstheme repositories.
+  used for the openstack-doc-tools and openstackdocstheme repositories.

 Documentation bugs for project-specific repositories are tracked in the appropriate project's bug tracking area on Launchpad.